juhasev/sample-ninja-help/panel-settings-business-rules.md

 ## Business Rules
-Business Rules are applied automatically to all sample pulls.
+Business Rules are applied automatically to all the projects you or anyone creates in Sample Ninja.
 You should always make sure that you have system variables such as STATUS, EMAIL_VALID and EMAIL_CONFIRMED included in the business rules.
 You may additionally apply various activity filters.
 By default Sample Ninja includes a filter that excludes anybody who has been invited in the past week (7 days).
-This prevents you from over utilizing your panel which tends to lead into higher unsubscrition rates.
-However, the business rules are ignored in the second change routing and within the available surveys in the Community Portal.
-You are free to include your own custom data variables that fit your business needs as well.
+This prevents you from over utilizing your panel which tends to lead into higher unsubscription rates.
+You are free to include your own custom data variables that fit your business needs as well i.e PERSON_VERIFIED = "yes".

+> Business rules do not apply to recontacts or reminders.

 ### STATUS
 This variable indicates panelist's subscription status which can be either **Subscribed, Unsubscribed or Blacklisted**.